Henryjiepanli/Jiepanli_Henry.github.io/_pages/about.md

 **Jiepan Li**, Wei He, Hongyan Zhang **(Role: First author)**

 [**Code**](https://github.com/Henryjiepanli/DAD)
-- Introduction: A new unified dual-branch decoder paradigm named the difference-aware decoder is proposed in this paper to explore the difference between the foreground and the background and separate the objects of interest in optical images.
+- **Introduction**: A new unified dual-branch decoder paradigm named the difference-aware decoder is proposed in this paper to explore the difference between the foreground and the background and separate the objects of interest in optical images.
-- Key words: Binary segmentation, camouflaged object detection, salient object detection, polyp segmentation, mirror detection.
+- **Key words**: Binary segmentation, camouflaged object detection, salient object detection, polyp segmentation, mirror detection.
 </div>
 </div>